Hilaire Belloc: Political career

-At Balliol College, Belloc served as president of the Oxford Union.
+At Oxford University, Belloc served as president of the Oxford Union.
 He went into politics after he became a naturalised British subject.
 A great disappointment in his life was his failure to gain a fellowship of All Souls College, Oxford in 1895.
-This failure may have been caused in part by his producing a small statue of the Virgin and placing it before him on the table during the interview for the fellowship.
+This failure may have been caused in part by his producing a small statue of the Virgin Mary and placing it before him on the table during the interview for the fellowship.

 From 1906 to 1910, Belloc was a Liberal Party Member of Parliament for Salford South.
 During one campaign speech, he was asked by a heckler if he was a "papist".
 He responded:

 Gentlemen, I am a Catholic.
 As far as possible, I go to Mass every day.
 This [taking a rosary out of his pocket] is a rosary.
 As far as possible, I kneel down and tell these beads every day.
 If you reject me on account of my religion, I shall thank God that He has spared me the indignity of being your representative.
 The crowd cheered and Belloc won the election, despite his Catholic faith.
-He retained his seat in the first 1910 election but did not stand in December 1910.
+He retained his seat in the January 1910 election but did not stand in December 1910.

 Belloc's only period of steady employment after that was from 1914 to 1920 as editor of Land and Water.
-Otherwise he lived by his writing and was often financially insecure.
+Otherwise, he lived by his writing and was often financially insecure.